docker-library/docs/mariadb/content.md

 ## Backups and Restores

 Backing up and restoring databases is important in containers too.
-The documentation on how to do this can be found on the [MariaDB Knowledge Base : Container Backup and Restoration](https://mariadb.com/kb/en/backups-and-restoration/).
+The documentation on how to do this can be found on the [MariaDB Documentation : Container Backup and Restoration](https://mariadb.com/docs/server/server-management/automated-mariadb-deployment-and-administration/docker-and-mariadb/container-backup-and-restoration).

 ## Frequently Asked Questions / How to reset root and user passwords

-This is documented on [MariaDB Knowledge Base : Frequenty Asked Questions of Docker Official Image](https://mariadb.com/kb/en/frequenty-asked-questions-of-docker-official-image/#how-to-reset-passwords).
+This is documented on [MariaDB Documentation : Frequenty Asked Questions of Docker Official Image](https://mariadb.com/docs/server/server-management/automated-mariadb-deployment-and-administration/docker-and-mariadb/docker-official-image-frequently-asked-questions#how-to-reset-passwords).

 ## How to install MariaDB plugins

-This is documented on [MariaDB Knowledge Base : Adding Plugins to the Docker Official Image](https://mariadb.com/kb/en/adding-plugins-to-the-mariadb-docker-official-image/).
+This is documented on [MariaDB Documentation : Adding Plugins to the Docker Official Image](https://mariadb.com/docs/server/server-management/automated-mariadb-deployment-and-administration/docker-and-mariadb/adding-plugins-to-the-mariadb-docker-official-image).

 # Related Images